The Oly Mountain Boys

 With their latest album "White Horse" the Oly Mountain Boys have set out to do something unprecedented: a concept album that tells a life story from beginning to end through original bluegrass.
 The album honors tradition by centering its story in Washington's frontier past, while looking to the future of bluegrass music with fresh, original songwriting.

 Tye was born in Southern California but likes to point out, for bluegrass credibility, that his parents and entire family are from Western Kentucky.
 Tye learned to play bluegrass in Fairbanks, Alaska starting in 2004, studying the bands of Carl Hoffman, the Father of Alaska Bluegrass, and the hard-driving style of his banjo disciples.
 Tye is a practicing "attorney at bluegrass," freeing citizens from the jails by day and bluegrass licks from the strings by night.
-He currently resides in West Olympia.

-Josh was raised near Milwaukee, WI and moved to Olympia to work and stare at the mountains.
+Josh Grice was raised near Milwaukee, Wisconsin and moved to Olympia to work and stare at the mountains.
 He stumbled into a bluegrass jam in early 2009 and soon wound up a member of the Oly Mountain Boys.
 His bluegrass inspirations begin with his dad's bluegrass treasury albums and extend to modern pickers like Bela Fleck and Chris Thile, and fiddlers like Jason Carter and Casey Driessen.
 He keeps his fingers limber by playing "violin" with the Olympia Symphony Orchestra.